-I provide training to help companies deepen connections, elevate purpose, and build safety online and in-person.
+I provide training to help companies and individuals deepen connections, elevate purpose, and build safety online and in-person.

 My training uses the same approach called upon by the YMCA, Habitat for Humanity, BMW, Keller Williams, Vitamix, and NASA.
 The XCHANGE approach trains leaders, executives, coaches, and consultants in the art of facilitating rapid positive change using several methods, including Appreciative Inquiry, mindfulness, experiential learning, systems thinking, and positive psychology.
-I’m currently a member of the XCHANGE Faculty team.
+I'm an XCHANGE trained facilitator.

 This Training Enables You To: